jasonsbeer/Amiga-2000-EATX/README.md

 ## Revision History

-Rev 3.0 **CURRENT PRODUCTION REVISION**
+Rev 3.1 **CURRENT PRODUCTION REVISION**
+1. Various fixes (see closed issues flagged for Revision 3.1)
+2. Changed SRAM back to +5V part
+3. Added copper pours to top and bottom layer
+4. Updated to KiCAD 8.0

+Rev 3.0
 1. Various fixes (see closed issues flagged for Revision 3.0)
-2. Changed SRAM to 5V tolerant 3.3V part
+2. Changed SRAM to 5V tolerant 3.3V part (lack of availability of +5V part)
 3. Removed almost all signal traces from power planes
 4. Swapped position of U801 and U899 and brought related components to front of board
 5. Updated to KiCAD 7.0